purdue-cs193-fall-2019/homework-5-_-_-_-_/README.md

 ## When will I know I'm done?
 Advice: read the steps!!

-You are done when you can see 3 different branches, including master, your changes and pull requests shown in Commit History, and the 2 methods are implemented correctly in all 3 branches.
-We should be able to see these changes on **GitHub** and not just your terminal
+You are done when you can see 3 different branches (including master), your changes and pull requests are shown in Commit History, and the 2 methods are implemented correctly in all 3 branches.
+We should be able to see these changes on **GitHub** and not just your terminal.

 Keep in mind: **For us to see your work it has to be on GitHub, aka the central repository.
 We can't grade your work if it is just in your local repository.**